Agnes of Glasgow

-Agnes of Glasgow (1760–1780) is an apparition of a Scottish woman born in Glasgow, and whom then went on to live in America during the American Revolution, and that according to the legend is said to haunt the Bethesda Presbyterian Church (Camden, South Carolina).
+Agnes of Glasgow (1760–1780) is an apparition of a Scottish woman born in Glasgow who went on to live in America during the American Revolution, and who, according to the legend, is said to haunt the Bethesda Presbyterian Church (Camden, South Carolina).

 Folklore

 Background

 Born in Glasgow, Scotland, Agnes followed her lover, Lt.
 Angus McPherson, who was a British Army officer, to America during the American Revolution.
 She stowed away on a ship bound from England to America, arriving in Charleston, South Carolina.
 Believing his unit was assigned near Camden, in Kershaw County, South Carolina, and having heard that he may have been wounded, she wandered through towns and the wilderness hoping to make contact with him or someone who knew him.
 However, she became ill and died in 1780 before she could find him.
 As legend goes, she was buried under cover of darkness by Wateree American Indian King Hagler, who had befriended her.